Bianchi cosmologies in a Thurston-based theory of gravity: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Abdelghani Zeghib and \' Aron Szab\' o for very insightful discussions.
-QV is supported by the Polish National Science Centre under Grant No. SONATINA 2022/44/C/ST9/00078.
+QV was supported in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement ERC advanced grant 740021-ARTHUS, PI: T.B.).
+QV is additionally supported by the Polish National Science Centre under Grant No. SONATINA 2022/44/C/ST9/00078.
 HB was funded by the Austrian Science Fund (FWF) [Grant DOI: 10.55776/J4803].
 For open access purposes, the authors have applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.